L. Ron Hubbard: In the Dianetics era

-Inspired by science-fiction of his friend Robert Heinlein, Hubbard announced plans to write a book which would claim to "make supermen".
+Inspired by the science fiction of his friend Robert Heinlein, Hubbard announced plans to write a book which would claim to "make supermen".
 Hubbard announced to the public that there existed a superhuman condition which he called the state of "Clear".
 He claimed people in that state would have a perfectly functioning mind with an improved intelligence quotient (IQ) and photographic memory.
 The "Clear" would be cured of physical ailments ranging from poor eyesight to the common cold, which Hubbard asserted were purely psychosomatic.

 Hubbard and Sara moved into a cottage at Bay Head, New Jersey, to finish writing Dianetics.
 The cottage at 666 East Avenue is now on the National Register of Historic Places.
 Hubbard's son Nibs later claimed the number '666' had special significance for his father.

 To promote his upcoming book, Hubbard enlisted his longtime-editor John Campbell, who had a fascination with fringe psychologies and psychic powers.
 Campbell invited Hubbard and Sara to move into a New Jersey cottage.
 Campbell, in turn, recruited an acquaintance, medical doctor Joseph Winter, to help promote the book.
 Campbell wrote Winter to extol Hubbard, claiming that Hubbard had worked with nearly 1000 cases and cured every single one.
 The birth of Hubbard's second daughter Alexis Valerie, delivered by Winter on March 8, 1950, came in the middle of the preparations to launch Dianetics.

 The basic content of Dianetics was a pseudoscientific retelling of psychoanalytic theory geared for a mass market English-speaking audience.
 Like Freud, Hubbard wrote that the brain recorded memories (for Hubbard, "engrams") which were stored in the unconscious mind (which Hubbard restyled "the reactive mind").
 Past memories could be triggered later in life, causing psychological, emotional, or even physical problems.
 By sharing their memories with a friendly listener (or "auditor"), a person could overcome their past pain and thus cure themselves.
 Through Dianetics, Hubbard claimed that most illnesses were psychosomatic and caused by engrams, including arthritis, dermatitis, allergies, asthma, coronary difficulties, eye trouble, bursitis, ulcers, sinusitis and migraine headaches.
 He further claimed that dianetic therapy could treat these illnesses, and also included cancer and diabetes as conditions that Dianetic research was focused on.